Skip to main content

 Salmorejo

-Córdoba's thick, creamy cold soup similar to gazpacho but richer—made from tomatoes, bread, olive oil, and garlic.
-Topped with jamón serrano and hard-boiled egg.
-Andalusian summer essential.
+Córdoba's thick cold soup, like gazpacho but richer, made from tomatoes, bread, olive oil, and garlic.
+It comes topped with jamón serrano and hard-boiled egg, and it's a fixture of an Andalusian summer.

 Allergens: